thepudds/fzgo/README.md

 `fzgo` supports the `-fuzz` flag and several other related flags proposed in the March 2017 [proposal document](https://github.com/golang/go/issues/19109#issuecomment-285456008). `fzgo` also supports typical `go` commands such as `fzgo build`, `fgzo test`, or `fzgo env` (which are implemented by wrapping the `go` tool).

-* Instrumented binaries are automatically cached in `GOPATH/pkg/fuzz`.
+* `go-fuzz` requires a two step process. `fzgo` eliminates the separate manual preparation step.
+* `fzgo` automatically caches instrumented binaries in `GOPATH/pkg/fuzz` and re-uses them if possible.
 * The fuzzing corpus defaults to `pkgpath/testdata/fuzz/fuzzname`.
-The `-fuzzdir` flag allows the corpus to be stored elsewhere (e.g., a separate corpus repo).
+* The `-fuzzdir` flag allows the corpus to be stored elsewhere (e.g., a separate corpus repo).
 * The fuzzing function name must begin with `Fuzz` and still uses the `func Fuzz(data []byte) int` form used by `go-fuzz`.
 * `fuzz` and `gofuzz` build tags are allowed but not required.